Alight: Darfur

 The American Refugee Committee is taking a variety of actions to directly help millions of Darfuris who are without access to clean water, who are unable to make a living for their families, who live in camps with no access to farmland or who are forced to flee fighting too frequently to raise any crops.

 Alight's corps of midwives assist pregnant mothers to safely deliver their babies, and health clinics provide treatment and medications to thousands of people each month.
 Alight is working with Darfuri communities to dig wells that will provide safe drinking water to thousands, and Alight is partnering with families to plant crops that will feed and support them.
 Alight provides tools and seeds and the families bring the farming skills to grow the food that will sustain them.
 In schools Alight provides children with nutritious meals.
 Parents have one less mouth to feed, and their children will be educated and better prepared to help rebuild the region when the fighting has ended.

 Southern Sudan

 Alight began operations in Kajo Keji County in Southern Sudan in 1994, providing health services to people displaced by the war.
-Operations have since grown dramatically, and Alight now operates an integrated program of health care, water and sanitation, and microenterprise development for war-affected residents and returning refugees.
+Alight now operates an integrated program of health care, water and sanitation, and microenterprise development for war-affected residents and returning refugees.
 Since 2006, Alight has been implementing a major, long-term initiative to expand comprehensive reproductive health care services in Southern Sudan.
 Alight has recently initiated the Through Our Eyes project in southern Sudan, using hands-on video and community participation to get people talking about gender-based violence and how to prevent it.
 Alight currently works in Juba, Kajo Keji, Malakal, Nimule, and Yei.